Sanitary Sewer Overflow Analysis and Planning (SSOAP) Toolbox

 - nearby receiving waters.

-The extent of infiltration also correlates with the condition of aging sewers.
+The extent of infiltration also correlates with the condition of again sewers.
 Excessive RDII can also cause serious operating problems at wastewater treatment facilities.
 There is a need to develop methodologies and computer tools to assist communities in developing an optimal capital improvement program, while providing flexibility for future improvements.

 The SSOAP toolbox is a suite of computer software tools used for the quantification of RDII and help capacity analysis and condition assessment of sanitary sewer systems.
 This toolbox includes EPA's Storm Water Management Model Version 5 (SWMM5) for performing dynamic routing of flows through the sanitary sewer systems.